Mouth-coating density characterizes full-bodied red wines.

 Alcohol level adds to the viscosity of a wine.
 A wine higher in alcohol will feel weightier than wine with lower alcohol.
 You can physically see the impression of alcohol level as you swirl the wine in a glass.
 A wine with higher alcohol will have more viscous wine tears.
 Wines with 14%+ ABV feel richer.

 A Spoonful of Sugar

-Believe it or not it is common to leave a hint of residual sugar (RS) in a full-bodied dry red wine.
+Believe it or not, it is common to leave a hint of residual sugar (RS) in a full-bodied, dry red wine.
 Sugar, like alcohol, increases the viscosity of a wine.
-We’re not talking about a lot of sugar though, only up to about 3-4 grams per liter.
-In order to leave sugar in a wine the winemaker doesn’t add it, they simply stop the fermentation a little early by cooling down the yeasts and putting them to ‘sleep.’
+We’re not talking about a lot of sugar, only up to about 3-4 grams per liter.
+To leave sugar in a wine, the winemaker doesn’t add it.
+They stop the fermentation a little early by cooling down the yeasts and putting them to ‘sleep.’

 Dark grapes lead to bold flavors – check out our video on Choosing Bold Red Wines Online and expand your cellar with a few big flavor bottles.